-FOR VALUE RECEIVED, (the "Transferor") does hereby sell, ( ) shares of the Common Stock, assign and transfer unto \$.01 par value, of Mannatech, Incorporated (the "Company") standing in the Transferor's name on the books of the Company, represented by Certificate No. herewith, and does hereby irrevocably constitute and appoint - ----attorney to transfer the said stock on the books of the Company with full power of substitution in the premises. u , 2000.
-Dated
+FOR VALUE RECEIVED, (the "Transferor") does hereby sell, assign and transfer unto ( ) shares of the Common Stock, Transferor's name on the books Incorporated (the "Company") standing in the s of the Company, represented by Certificate No. by irrevocably constitute and appoint attorney to to ransfer the said stock on the books of the Company with full power of substitution on in the premises.
+Dated , 2000

-By: /s/ CHARLES E. FIORETTI -----
+By: /s/ CHARLES E. FIORETTI